Matthew Whelan: 2004 & James Hird incident

 During the 2004 Elimination Final, Melbourne were drawn to play rivals Essendon.
-With about five minutes to go in the first half, Whelan knocked James Hird unconscious with a strong shirtfront, re-gathered the ball and fed it off to Travis Johnstone who finished off the play with a goal to bring up double figures for the Demons.
+With about five minutes to go in the first half, Whelan knocked James Hird unconscious with a strong shirtfront, re-gathered the ball and fed it off to Travis Johnstone who finished the play with a goal to bring up double figures for the Demons.
 Whelan, playing his first final, was one of Melbourne's best, picking up 22 possessions and a match high five tackles.

 2005 & Nathan Brown incident

 During the final quarter of the Melbourne v Richmond game on 27 May 2005, Richmond attacked in their 50 when Whelan came from nowhere to smother Nathan Brown's kick.
-Because Brown was kicking with his left boot Whelan landed on his right foot, and, in front of horrified Friday Night Football viewers, broke his leg.
+Because Brown was kicking with his left boot, Whelan landed on his right foot, and, in front of horrified Friday Night Football viewers, broke his leg.
 Replays were constantly played on the news, including Sports Tonight and Fox Sports News.
 Whelan said that he had felt guilty, given the seriousness of Brown's injury.
 Brown sat out the rest of the season, and has had re-occurring leg-related injuries ever since.